Jenna Bush Hager Opens Up To Meredith Vieira About Her Past Struggles With Body Confidence

 As the daughters of former President George Bush, Jenna Bush Hager and her twin sister Barbara spent much of their adolescence in the spotlight.
 They were scrutinized often by the media who followed their every move.
 On Wednesday’s episode of Today with Hoda and Jenna, Meredith Vieira sat in for Hoda Kotb.
 She and Hager had an open discussion about body confidence and the struggles they’ve experienced in the past with feeling comfortable in their skin.
-Hager admitted that her issues with self esteem started at a very young age.
+Hager admitted that her issues with self-esteem started at a very young age.
 In fact, it was well before she ever started living in the White House, according to Today.

-When Hager was only in the first grade she wrote in her journal that her new year’s resolution was to lose seven pounds.
+When Hager was only in the first grade, she wrote in her journal that her new year’s resolution was to lose seven pounds.
 The number was later crossed out and replaced by four.
 Years later, it was Barbara who discovered the journal and was heartbroken in realizing the issues her sister was struggling with at such a young age, Hager explained.

 “And Barbara read it actually.
 And then cried for her little twin sister.
 Or larger twin sister.
 And then decided not to show me ’cause she didn’t want it to break my heart — and then I found it.”